2025 Volunteer Information

 You will have access to all areas, including the announcers platform.

-You will meet with the EMS Safety Boat at the Safety Boat Meeting, which takes place right after the Safety Meeting, to touch base with them about any concerns and to make sure you are both aware of equipment on board the EMS boat, and discuss the response plan.
+You will meet with the EMS Safety Boat at the Safety Boat Meeting, which takes place right after the Safety Meeting, to touch base with them about any concerns and to make sure you are both aware of equipment on board the EMS boat, and know the response plan.

 *note, in case of a water accident, the EMS boat and two closest Safety Boats will respond.
 The patient will be loaded into the EMS boat to be transported to the Summer Float where EMS will then transfer the patient to the Ambulance to be taken to the hospital.